Azure-Samples/dotnetcore-containerized-sqldb-ghactions/README.md

 For further details, check https://github.com/Azure/login#configure-deployment-credentials

 ### 3. Configure the required repo secrets

+If you used OIDC for authentication, add the following secrets to your repo:
+    - AZURE_CLIENT_ID:  Application (client) ID
+    - AZURE_TENANT_ID: Directory (tenant) ID
+    - AZURE_SUBSCRIPTION_ID: Subscription ID
+    - SQL_SERVER_ADMIN_PASSWORD: password used to setup and access the Azure SQL database.

-Add the following secrets to your repo:
+If you used a service principal for authentication, add the following secrets to your repo:
 - AZURE_CREDENTIALS: the content is the output of the previous executed command.
 - SQL_SERVER_ADMIN_PASSWORD: this will be the password used to setup and access the Azure SQL database.

 There are other additional secrets that you will need to add after the environment has been created in the next step.

-For further deatils, check https://docs.github.com/en/free-pro-team@latest/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-a-repository
+For further details, check https://docs.github.com/en/free-pro-team@latest/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-a-repository

 Finally, review both workflows and ensure the defined variables have the correct values and matches the pre-requisites you have just setup.

 ### 4. Execute the Create Resources workflow